tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 | 224 to 255       | Reserved for Private Use |

-The values in this registry shall be allocated under "IETF Review" policy for values stricly smaller than 64, and under "Specification Required" policy otherwise (see [RFC5226] for the definition of relevant policies).
+The values in this registry shall be allocated under "IETF Review" policy for values strictly smaller than 64, and under "Specification Required" policy otherwise (see [RFC5226] for the definition of relevant policies).

 --- back